precice/precice.github.io/pages/community/precice-workshop-2024.md

   Affiliation: University of Stuttgart, preCICE developers.</p>
   <p>A hands-on introduction to preCICE, recommended for new users that want to learn how to couple their own codes.</p>
   <p>In this fourth part, we will explore aspects of accuracy and efficiency in data mapping, using <a href="tooling-aste.html">ASTE</a>.</p>
-  <p>Compared to last year, this court part has been redesigned keeping in mind the recent mapping improvements in preCICE v3.</p>
+  <p>Compared to last year, this course part has been redesigned keeping in mind the recent mapping improvements in preCICE v3.</p>
   <p>Read more details and software requirements in the <a href="community-training.html">preCICE training page</a>.</p>
   </details>